Mike-CZ/ftm-explorer/README.md

 ## Running

-To run Explorer, you can run the `ftm-explorer` executable created by the build process:
+To run Explorer, you can run the `demonet-explorer` executable created by the build process:
 ```
-build/ftm-explorer <cmd> <args...>
+build/demonet-explorer <cmd> <args...>
 ```
 To list the available commands, run
 ```
-build/ftm-explorer
+build/demonet-explorer
 ```

 ## Example config